11 of the most famous ransomware examples

 of their data.

-3. Advanced Techniques: Attackers continuously refine their techniques to exploit vulnerabilities in software, networks, and human behavior.
+3. Advanced Techniques: Attackers continuously refine their hacking techniques to exploit vulnerabilities in software, networks, and human behavior.
 The use of advanced encryption algorithms, anonymizing technologies, and decentralized infrastructure makes it challenging for law enforcement agencies to trace and apprehend the perpetrators.

 4. Ransomware-as-a-Service (RaaS): The emergence of Ransomware-as-a-Service has democratized ransomware attacks.
 In this model, cybercriminals provide ransomware toolkits and platforms to less technically skilled individuals, enabling them to execute attacks in exchange for a share of the profits.
 This has led to a proliferation of ransomware campaigns worldwide.